Building Something New Featured

 vi.
 Paradox in leadership

 There’s a particular moment in every scaling startup when the founder realizes their heroic individual effort has become the constraint on growth.
 You’ve hired smart people to help, but somehow you’re busier than ever.
 Every decision flows through you.
 Every project needs your input.
 Every problem requires your solution.
 You’ve added resources but haven’t multiplied capacity.
 What happened?
 The pattern is so common it feels like natural law.
 A founder, overwhelmed by operational demands, starts hiring.
 They find talented people, often more skilled in specific domains than the founder.
 The assumption is that these smart people will figure out what needs doing and do it.
 But instead, complexity increases.
 Coordination overhead multiplies.
 The founder spends more time managing than building.
 Frustration mounts on all sides.
-Here’s what I’ve observed: the difference between successful scaling and expensive chaos isn’t the quality of people hired – it’s the clarity of direction provided.
+The difference between successful scaling and expensive chaos isn’t the quality of people hired – it’s the clarity of direction provided.
 Smart people without clear direction optimize for what they think matters, which might be completely different from what actually matters.
 Energy disperses in multiple directions.
 Effort doesn’t compound into progress.
 Consider a founder who hired a stellar engineering team – people from top companies with impressive credentials.
 Within months, they’d built beautiful infrastructure for problems the company didn’t have.
 They’d optimized systems that didn’t need optimizing.
 They’d added complexity that made simple tasks complicated.
 Not from incompetence but from competence applied without constraint.

-The temptation when overwhelmed is to hire for relief.
-Someone to take things off your plate.
-Someone to handle the stuff you don’t have time for.
-But hiring without direction just transforms one type of work into another.
-Instead of doing the task, you’re managing someone who’s confused about the task.
-Instead of solving problems, you’re explaining context.
-Instead of building, you’re coordinating.
+Here’s the counterexample: another founder hired similarly talented people and gave them extremely clear direction.
+Too clear, actually.
+Every decision required approval.
+Every implementation needed review.
+Every idea had to align perfectly with the founder’s vision.
+The team became execution robots, highly paid for work that required no judgment.
+The best people left for companies where they could actually think.
+The founder had solved the chaos problem by creating a stagnation problem.
 The paradox is that providing clear direction takes time – time you don’t have, which is why you’re hiring.
 But without that investment, hiring makes things worse.
-It’s like trying to save time on a road trip by not checking the map.
-You might drive faster, but in the wrong direction.
-What does clear direction actually look like?
+Yet over-investing in direction creates dependency that defeats the purpose of hiring smart people.
+It’s like trying to save time on a road trip by not checking the map, or spending so long planning the route that you never actually leave.
+What does effective direction actually look like?
 Not micromanagement – telling people how to do everything.
 Not abdication – letting people figure out everything.
-It’s something more subtle: defining success so clearly that people can achieve it autonomously.
-Creating constraints that focus creativity rather than restrict it.
+It’s something more subtle: defining success so clearly that people can achieve it autonomously while still having room to innovate within constraints.
+Creating boundaries that focus creativity rather than eliminate it.
 Providing context that enables good decisions without requiring permission.
 Consider the difference between “help with marketing” and “own email marketing to increase trial conversions by twenty percent.”
 The first creates confusion – help how?
 Marketing what?
 The second creates clarity – specific ownership, measurable outcome, clear success criteria.
-The person might not know how to achieve it yet, but they know what achievement looks like.
-The best leaders I’ve observed do something counterintuitive: they spend more time on direction when they have less time available.
-When overwhelmed, instead of just delegating tasks, they invest in creating frameworks others can execute.
-They document principles rather than procedures.
-They establish systems that embed judgment rather than require it repeatedly.
+But even the second can be problematic if it doesn’t leave room for the marketer to discover that actually social proof on the landing page matters more than email optimization.

 vii.
 No as a discipline

 Every dead startup began the same way: focused on one thing.
 Every dead startup ended the same way: trying to do everything.
 The progression feels natural, almost inevitable.
 You achieve some success in your core market.
 Adjacent opportunities appear.
 Customers request features.
 Investors suggest expansions.
 Competitors announce capabilities you don’t have.
 The logic for saying yes seems overwhelming.
-The mathematics of distraction are fatal.
-Here’s a pattern I’ve watched repeatedly.
+The mathematics of distraction are usually fatal.
+But not always.
+And that’s what makes this principle so dangerous to apply blindly.
+Here’s the pattern.
 A company succeeds by solving one problem exceptionally well.
 That success creates resources – money, attention, talent.
 Those resources create options.
 Suddenly you could build that adjacent feature.
 You could enter that related market.
 You could serve that additional customer segment.
 Each opportunity individually seems rational.
-Collectively, they’re toxic.
+Collectively, they’re often toxic.
 Consider a gaming company that started with a single, focused product.
 It found an audience, generated revenue, achieved profitability.
 Success attracted attention.
 Players requested more games.
 Investors suggested platform expansion.
 The company started building multiple titles simultaneously, expanding to new platforms, exploring different genres.
 Two years later, they shut down.
 Not because any single decision was wrong, but because the sum of “good” opportunities exceeded their capacity to execute excellently on any of them.
-The mathematics are counterintuitive.
-It feels like more opportunities should increase success probability.
-If you’re trying five things instead of one, surely something will work?
-But that’s not how focus compounds.
-When you do one thing, every improvement makes everything else better.
-When you do five things, improvements don’t transfer.
-Lessons don’t accumulate.
-Resources get divided.
-Attention gets fragmented.
+But then there’s Amazon.
+Started selling books.
+Added music.
+Then everything else.
+Then cloud computing.
+Then logistics.
+Then entertainment production.
+Every business school professor would have told them to focus.
+Every startup advisor would have warned about distraction.
+They’re worth over a trillion dollars now.
+What’s the difference?
+It’s not just resources, though those matter.
+It’s about sequential expansion versus parallel dilution.
+Amazon mastered books before adding music.
+They dominated e-commerce before launching AWS.
+Each expansion built on capabilities from the previous one.
+They said no to a thousand things so they could say yes to one thing at a time, fully.

-The constraint of focus forces innovation.
-When you can’t solve problems by adding features, you have to solve them by improving existing ones.
-When you can’t grow by entering new markets, you have to grow by deepening penetration in current ones.
-When you can’t differentiate by doing more, you have to differentiate by doing better.
-These constraints drive the kind of innovation that creates lasting value.
-There’s also an organizational benefit.
+There’s also an organizational benefit to focus.
 When focus is clear, decisions become easier.
 Should we build this feature?
 Does it serve our core mission?
 Should we pursue this partnership?
 Does it strengthen our primary position?
 Should we hire this person?
 Do they enhance our specific capability?
-Clear focus creates clear criteria, and clear criteria enable autonomous decision-making.
+Clear focus creates clear criteria.
+But clear criteria can also create rigid thinking that misses essential shifts.
 The discipline required is extraordinary.
 Every week brings temptations.
 A big potential customer who needs just one custom feature.
 An investor who’ll fund expansion into an adjacent market.
 A partnership that could open new distribution channels.
 Each opportunity has advocates, business cases, logical arguments.
 Saying no requires not just discipline but conviction that focus itself is the strategy.
+But sometimes the discipline becomes dogma, and the company says no to the opportunity that would have saved it.
 Some founders try to solve this through timeboxing – we’ll explore this opportunity for three months and see what happens.
 But temporary distraction often becomes permanent.
 The three-month experiment requires hiring, creates commitments, generates expectations.
 Even if you shut it down, you’ve paid the opportunity cost of three months not improving your core business.
-The companies that maintain focus often share a characteristic: they define themselves by what they won’t do as much as what they will.
-They’re the company that doesn’t serve enterprise.
-The platform that doesn’t do customization.
-The product that doesn’t add social features.
-These constraints become part of identity, making it easier to resist temptation.
+Unless those three months reveal that this new direction is actually your real business, which happens more often than focus purists admit.
+The companies that maintain effective focus often share a characteristic: they define themselves by what they won’t do as much as what they will, but they regularly revisit those definitions.
+They’re the company that doesn’t serve enterprise – until enterprise becomes the obvious growth path.
+The platform that doesn’t do customization – until they find a way to do it that doesn’t compromise their core.
+The product that doesn’t add social features – until network effects become their competitive advantage.
+The uncomfortable truth about focus is that it’s not a principle but a tool.
+Sometimes the tool is exactly what you need.
+Sometimes it’s the wrong tool entirely.
+The wisdom isn’t in applying focus religiously but in recognizing when concentration serves you and when it constrains you.
+And that recognition often only comes in hindsight, which is why building companies is so unforgivingly difficult.

 viii.
 Building futures others can’t see